All Episodes

 My wife and I have, my wife's from California.

-So consequently, she has a lot of democratic friends from childhood.
+So consequently, she has a lot of Democratic friends from childhood.

-And she was doing a, she was doing like a FaceTime call with one of her friends that she grew up with, who's a very knowledgeable Democrat.
+And she was doing a, she was doing a like a FaceTime call with one of her friends that she grew up with, who's a very knowledgeable Democrat.

-And she asked, it was after the, one of the primary debates between the Democrats last election cycle.
+And she asked, it was after one of the primary debates between the Democrats last election cycle.

 And she asked, well, if you had to choose any of the Democrats to vote for, which one would you support?

-And Kaylee, my wife said, well, I'd support Tulsi Gabbard.
+And Kaylee, my wife, said, well, I'd support Tulsi Gabbard.

 And her friend Mara was like, who's Tulsi Gabbard?